Fair Labor Standards Act of 1938: 1989 Fair Labor Standards Amendments

 In 1989, Senator Edward M. Kennedy introduced a bill to increase the minimum wage from $3.35 per hour to $4.55 per hour in stages.
 Secretary of Labor Elizabeth Dole supported increasing the minimum wage to $4.25 per hour along with allowing a minimum wage of $3.35 an hour for new employees' first ninety days of employment for an employer.
 Secretary Dole said that President George H. W. Bush would veto any bill increasing the minimum wage to more than $4.25 per hour.

 By a vote of 248 to 171, the House of Representatives approved a bill to increase the minimum wage to $4.55 per hour in stages over a two-year period.
 The bill also allowed employers to pay new employees at least 85 percent of the minimum wage during the first sixty days of employment of a newly hired employee with no previous employment.
 The bill also increased the exemption from minimum wage law for small businesses from $362,500 to $500,000 of annual sales.
 By a vote of 61 to 39, the Senate approved a bill to increase the minimum wage to $4.55 per hour.
 President Bush vetoed the bill, calling the increase "excessive".
 The House of Representatives unsuccessfully tried to override the veto, voting 247 to 178 to override, 37 votes short.

 By a vote of 382 to 37, the House of Representatives approved a revised bill that would increase the minimum wage to $3.80 per hour as of April 1990, and $4.25 per hour as of April 1, 1991.
 The bill would allow a lower minimum wage for employees who are less than twenty years old.
 The bill eliminated different minimum wages for retail and non-retail businesses.
 The next week, the Senate approved the bill by a vote of 89 to 8.
 Senators Orrin Hatch, Steve Symms, and Phil Gramm were unsuccessful at passing minimum-wage exemptions for small businesses and farmers using migrant or seasonal workers.
 President Bush signed the bill two weeks later.

+1990 Amendment

+While computer science was a relatively new field, it was argued since the 1960s that technical specialists in the computer services field, carefully defined, ought to be regarded as "professional" and, thus, exempt from the overtime pay protections of the FLSA.
+In 1990 legislation classified computer workers as professionals if their hourly pay was “at least 6½ times greater than the applicable minimum wage.”